 For those of you who find yourselves groggy and tired even after what seems like a full night’s sleep, you might well be suffering with adrenal fatigue.
 Rather than jacking up your energy levels artificially, you need to think about healing your adrenal glands.
 Here’s how to start that process:

-- Supplement Your Adrenal Function – Support your need for mental focus with ginkgo biloba and rhodiola.
+- Boost Your Adrenal Support – Support your need for mental focus with ginkgo biloba and rhodiola.
 For natural and sustainable energy take ashwaganha, vitamin B12 and vitamin B5.
 To reduce stress and calm your cortisol, drink holy basil tea.

 - My Ultimate Substitute – Swap coffee for kukicha or “twig” tea, which is made from the roasted stem from which green tea leaves are plucked.
 It has a nutty taste and is perfect any time of the day.
 It’s also alkalizing for the blood versus the acid-forming cup of coffee.
 I am a tea collector, and I know that most herbal tea over time just tastes like hot potpourri.
 But kukicha tea is in a non-floral, non-herbaceous class by itself – you will LOVE it (and want to keep it in your bag at all times!).